Climdyn/auto-AUTO/documentation/notes/paper.md

 # Existing Alternatives

+Over time, and alongside the development of AUTO, many tools were introduced to help the users deal with the complexity of the output data stream of AUTO.
+We can mention for example [XPPAUT](https://sites.pitt.edu/~phase/bard/bardware/xpp/xpp.html) [@ermentrout2012] which provides a frontend to AUTO, making it easy to continue the solutions to boundary value problems as well as equilibria, fixed points and limit cycles [@ermentrout2007].

+Another more recent development is [PyCoBi](https://github.com/pyrates-neuroscience/PyCoBi) which *provides a Python interface to Auto-07p [1], allowing for a more intuitive usage of Auto-07p commands within Python scripts.*
+[@gast2025]

+Other bifurcation analysis software must also be mentioned here:

 * BifurcationKit.jl [@veltz2020]
 * PyDSTool [@clewley2007]
 * Other useful tools can be found at [https://dsweb.siam.org/Software](https://dsweb.siam.org/Software)

+However, to the authors knowledge, these tools do not provide automatic continuation features relevant to the problems raised in the [Statement of Need](#statement-of-need).
+PyCoBi proposes limited automatic generation for codimension-2 bifurcations, a feature that is also planned in auto-AUTO future developments.

+# Future Developments

+Future developments plan for auto-AUTO includes:

+* Automatic continuation of regime diagrams, i.e. codimension-1 branch tracking and detection of codimension-2 bifurcations by AUTO.
+* Investigate the formalization and abstraction of automatic continuation using graph theory, leveraging the functionalities already available in auto-AUTO, and allowing for a more insightful construction of the diagrams.

+The latter development is an obvious way to pursue the development of auto-AUTO, but is out of the scope of the authors research.

 # Acknowledgments